Chairperson:

 Seminars

-Students are required to attend and participate in seminars and journal clubs every term.
 Academic credit (1 credit) will be received only once during the first year.
-Subsequent terms will not be credited.
+Subsequent terms

+will not be credited.
 Graded: Pass/No Pass (or Fail).

 PhD Thesis Committee

-Refer to PhD Thesis Committee (page 71).
+Refer to PhD Thesis Committee (refer to the General University Academic Information section

 PhD Qualification Exams Part I and Part II

-Refer to PhD Qualification Exam (page 69).
+Refer to PhD Qualification Exam under the General University Academic Information section

 Candidacy and Residency

-Refer to General University Academic Information, Requirements for the Degree of Doctor of Philosophy section that has clearly defined candidacy and residency requirements.
+Refer to General University Academic Information, Requirements for the Degree of Doctor of

 PhD Thesis and Thesis Defense

-Refer to PhD Thesis Format and PhD Thesis Defense under General University Academic Information (page 72-73).
+Refer to PhD Thesis Format and PhD Thesis Defense under General University Academic

 Residence Requirements